Business Podcast Episodes Self-Management and Business Transformation Playlist

 Bridging both my podcasts is a series on self-managed companies and ways of operating to create higher engagement, greater flexibility, and agility.
-You’ll find more companies lower down but here are three examples of how companies are reinventing management to restore freedom, flexibility, and creativity to the workplace.
+Listen to how companies are reinventing management to restore freedom, flexibility, and creativity to the workplace.

 Tomatoes and Self-Management: Morning Star